 Benefits of Using a Water Softener

-It’s economical to operate a water softener.
-It uses less than $3 in electricity annually.2
+It’s inexpensive to operate a water softener.
+It uses less than $3 in electricity per year.2

 Soft water can make cleaning more effortless, help your appliances work longer and help you avoid plumbing clogs.

 Soft water helps water flow easily in plumbing.
 Hard water causes mineral deposits to build up in your pipes and fixtures.
 This can create clogs and reduced water pressure.

 Showerheads in homes with hard water can lose 75 percent of their flow rate in shorter than 18 months.
 Soft water preserves the brilliance and full flow for faucets and showerheads, nearly as well as the day they were put in.

 Soft water is lacks minerals.
 It doesn’t leave deposits in pipes or restrict water flow in fixtures.